CypherNaught-0x/SoundSwitch/README.md

 # 'keys' uses a format like "Modifier+Modifier+Key" (e.g., "Ctrl+Shift+F1", "Alt+1").
 # Supported modifiers: Ctrl, Alt, Shift, Win (Super/Meta).
 # See the 'global_hotkey' crate documentation for specific key names.
-# 'device' is the friendly name of the audio output device as shown in Windows Sound settings.
+# 'device-name' is the friendly name of the audio output device as shown in Windows Sound settings.
+# 'input-device-name' (optional) is the friendly name of the audio input device to switch to automatically.
 [[hotkeys]]
 keys = "Ctrl+Alt+1"
-device = "Speakers (Realtek High Definition Audio)"
+device-name = "Speakers (Realtek High Definition Audio)" input-device-name = "Microphone (Realtek High Definition Audio)"

 [[hotkeys]]
 keys = "Ctrl+Alt+2"
-device = "Headset (HyperX Cloud II Wireless)"
+device-name = "Headset (HyperX Cloud II Wireless)" input-device-name = "Microphone (HyperX Cloud II Wireless)"

 [[hotkeys]]
 keys = "Ctrl+Alt+F4"
-device = "DELL U2719DC (NVIDIA High Definition Audio)"
+device-name = "DELL U2719DC (NVIDIA High Definition Audio)"
+# No input device specified - only switches output device
 ```

 **Finding Device Names:**
-You can find the exact names of your audio output devices in the Windows Sound settings panel.
+You can find the exact names of your audio output and input devices in the Windows Sound settings panel.
+Both output and input device names are shown in their respective sections.

 ## Building